JoanMsoh/organ-donation/README.md

 - The Google Sign In details - Profile Email + Profile Photo are extracted.

-- All the details of the donor are asked such as name, dob.
+- All the details of the donor are asked such as Name, dob.

 - Organs to be donated are asked.